Markfelixm/marmulle.dev/content/about.md

 +++
 title = "About"
-date = "2017-06-27T17:39:21-07:00"
+date = "2023-12-04T17:39:21+02:00"
 draft = false
 +++

-Osprey Delight is the free-minded artist's choice for a clutter-free and fast single-page portfolio.

-It tastes a bit different than [the original great Osprey theme](https://github.com/tomanistor/osprey) and adds awesome new functionality to your Delight.
+I like to code.

+I'm currently getting better at it in [Hive Helsinki](https://www.hive.fi/en/).

+Interested in machine learning and graphics.

-It's perfectly suited to show off your awesome work! {{< icon "rocket" >}}
+Thanks for checking out some of my work! {{< icon "rocket" >}}